 Web designers have a leg up when it comes to landing a job in UX because you already understand many of the fundamental elements of design and design thinking.

 However, UX is its own beast and it doesn’t hurt to further develop your understanding of UX as well as your UX skills before you pursue new opportunities.
 The following tips can help make a smoother transition from web design to UX.

 Start with the Fundamentals

 Familiarize yourself with the basics of user experience design and begin to understand how it evolved over time.
 These resources are a great place to start.
 Not only will they provide you with some background info on the discipline, but you’ll start to understand additional similarities and differences between the two, including where your current skills stack up and where you have opportunities to improve your skills.

-For those looking for a more formal education, check out this article to discover many of the options that are available.
+For those looking for a more formal education, check out Boot Camp or On Campus?
+Where to Study UX to discover many of the options that are available.

 If building your portfolio didn’t give you enough real experience, consider looking for a freelance project to kick things off.
 If you’ve never worked freelance before, don’t worry.
-This piece has some valuable tips that also apply to your first freelance project.
+This piece entitled Imposter Syndrome, and Why You Shouldn’t Be Afraid to Start A Freelance UX Design Career has some valuable tips that also apply to your first freelance project.